-The unit was formed as the British model unit.
-Today, it can be compared to the British SBS (Special Boat Service) and the US Navy SEALs.
-Their primary missions are deep penetration reconnaissance and sabotage on enemy naval installations.
-It means that they carry out missions that require thorough planning, quick reaction, high precision, covert implementation, daring, courage, and the ability to work independently.
+The Marinejegerkommandoen (MJK) is a specialized military unit modeled after British special forces.
+It can be compared to elite units such as the British Special Boat Service (SBS) and the US Navy SEALs.
+The unit’s primary objectives are deep penetration reconnaissance and sabotage of enemy naval installations, which require meticulous planning, swift execution, high precision, covert implementation, courage, and the ability to operate independently.

-Norwegian Rangers also gather and transmit intelligence for multiple-launch rocket system target acquisition and have a forward-air-controller (FAC) capability to call in airstrikes.
-All-terrain vehicles, snowmobiles, fast patrol boats, and airdrops are means of insertion.
+The Norwegian Rangers also gather and transmit intelligence for multiple-launch rocket system target acquisition and can call in airstrikes as a forward-air-controller (FAC).
+They utilize a variety of means for insertion, including all-terrain vehicles, snowmobiles, fast patrol boats, and airdrops.

 Training and selection

-The unit has participated in several international operations so far.
-They actively took part in Operation Enduring Freedom in Afghanistan.
-MJK’s contribution in Afghanistan has largely been kept secret.
-Still, from what little information is available, its missions have included DA (direct action), Forward Air Control (FAC), and SR (Special Surveillance and Reconnaissance), and cooperating with other coalition forces in the fight against the Taliban and Al-Qaeda.
+The Marinejegerkommandoen has participated in several international operations throughout its history.
+They actively participated in Operation Enduring Freedom in Afghanistan, where their contributions have largely been kept secret.
+However, from the limited information available, it is known that their missions have included direct action (DA), Forward Air Control (FAC), and Special Surveillance and Reconnaissance (SR), as well as cooperating with other coalition forces in the fight against the Taliban and Al-Qaeda.

-Although it is officially denied, Norwegian Special Forces were reported to have worked with Kosovo Liberation Army (UCK) forces to conduct intensive surveillance of Serbian forces’ movements and positions 2 days before NATO’s entry into Kosovo.
+Although it is officially denied, it is reported that Norwegian Special Forces worked with the Kosovo Liberation Army (UCK) to conduct intensive surveillance of Serbian forces’ movements and positions 2 days before NATO’s entry into Kosovo.

 As with most Special Operations Forces, the mission’s details of the unit are classified.